jonnydreamwalker/Methalox_Blockchain/README.md

 Optimized for AI Agents.
 Our codebase is structured for immediate context-loading by Cursor, Windsurf, and GitHub Copilot.
 Get from 'git clone' to a working private transaction in 60 seconds.

-Built for the Wyoming Digital Asset Framework.
-Methalox is engineered to support the 2026 CLARITY Act standards, offering cryptographic privacy for users while maintaining the audit hooks required for institutional compliance.
+Engineered for the Wyoming Digital Asset Framework Methalox is designed from the ground up to align with emerging standards like the 2026 CLARITY Act.
+We're building in the hooks for cryptographic privacy + institutional auditability, so when regulation catches up, Methalox is already there—ready for tokenized treasuries, private credit, and real-world adoption.

 Beyond XSX: Native support for Tokenized Treasuries, Private Credit, and Stablecoins.
 Our multi-asset fee engine allows stakers to earn rewards in the same high-value assets used for settlement.